Community Mental Health Master's Program

 About the Program

-Taking a systemic approach, this 60-unit, three-year program integrates the fundamentals of intensive and supplemental case management with an emphasis on counseling, cultural competence and a public sector practicum.
+This 60-unit, three-year program integrates the fundamentals of intensive and supplemental case management with an emphasis on counseling psychology, cultural competence, and a public sector practicum.

-Professional Nearly 70 percent of San Francisco's public mental health work force will retire within the next 10 years—a trend that is echoed throughout the state and the nation.
+Professional: Nearly 70 percent of San Francisco's public mental health workforce will retire within the next 10 years—a trend echoed throughout the state and the nation.